LukasGab/Continuous-vs-binary-habitat-data-in-SDM/README.md

 **Files Description:**

 birds_name.csv: File with species Latin and English names.
-Used for save and plot results.
+Used for results save and plot results.

 data.csv: File with species data and environmetal variables used in our study.
 Species data were obtain from the [Atlas of breeding bird distribution in the Czech Republic 2001-2003](https://scholar.google.cz/scholar?hl=cs&as_sdt=0%2C7&q=Atlas+of+breeding+bird+distribution+in+the+Czech+Republic+2001-2003&btnG=).
 Environmetal variables were downloaded from CORINE Land Cover [webpages](https://land.copernicus.eu/pan-european/corine-land-cover).